njordhov/droidbox/README.md

     VBoxManage startvm droidbox-1 --type gui

-In the droidbox-1 window, press enter to select the *Ubuntu entry and continue to login.
+In the droidbox-1 window, press enter to select the *Ubuntu entry wait until the login prompt.

-Connect using:
+Login from the prompt, or alternatively connect using:

     droidbox1=`VBoxManage guestproperty get "droidbox-1" "/VirtualBox/GuestInfo/Net/0/V4/IP" | awk '{ print $2 }'`
     ssh $droidbox1